FieryCod/holy-lambda/doc/1-02-getting-started.md

 a delay as the Lambda server decompresses your compiled code from the ZIP file.
 Subsequent calls will be faster, and should be noticeably faster than the Java-runtime Lambda server.

+#### How did this work?

+Running `make dry-api-native` started the `sam local start-api` with the `template-native.yml` template file as the input.
+The key parts of the `template-native.yml` file are the same three YAML fields (`Handler:`,`FunctionName:` and `CodeUri:`), but `CodeUri:` is a .zip file rather than a .jar, and contains a Linux executable binary called `output` and a bootstrap script which simply calls that binary.

+The `output` file was created by ...
+(TODO describe)

+As with the Java runtime case, `sam local start-api` listens on port 3000 and waits for a client connection.
+To handle the client connection, it starts a Docker container using the image `TODO` running `TODO`, which TODO passing the client's request parameters, and returns the result to the client.
+Again as with the Java runtime case, `sam` then terminates the Docker container after the client connection is closed.